Can Dogs Eat Pancakes? Are Pancakes Safe for Dogs?

 Though a plain pancake on its own may not pose much of a threat to your dog’s health, many of the other items that are commonly served on pancakes are much more of an issue.

 Let’s start with chocolate chips.
-Everyone knows that chocolate is bad for dogs, but chocolate chips are commonly thrown into pancakes to make them sweeter.
-Giving this to your dog is asking for dietary trouble!
+Everyone knows that chocolate is toxic to dogs, but chocolate chips are commonly thrown into pancakes to make them sweeter.
+Giving this to your dog is asking for trouble!

 What about syrups?
 Most people top their pancakes with thick maple syrup, which is full of tons of calories, mostly all sugar.
-This stuff isn’t even healthy for us to eat in large amounts, so it’s certainly not good for your dog who’s even more susceptible to obesity and diabetes.
+This stuff isn’t even healthy for us to eat in large amounts, so it’s certainly not good for your dog who’s even more susceptible to obesity, a known risk factor for diabetes and many other diseases.

 Another common pancake topping that can be hazardous for your dog is nuts.
 Some types of nuts can be toxic to your dog, even if the pancake surrounding it is not.